-1. percentage of men and women in each hourly pay guarter
+1. percentage of men and women in each hourly pay quarter

-- 2. mean (average) gender pay gap using hourly pay -13.26% - 3. median gender pay gap using hourly pay -5.10% - 4. percentage of men and women receiving bonus pay 0.41% and 0.24% respectively - 5. mean (average) gender pay gap using bonus pay -34.61% - 6. median gender pay gap using bonus pay -34.61%
+- 2. mean (average) gender pay gap using hourly pay 13.26% - 3. median gender pay gap using hourly pay 5.10% - 4. percentage of men and women receiving bonus pay 0.41% and 0.24%

-Hand Tyne?
-It should be noted that due to the Coronavirus outbreak, the Government Equalities Office and the Equality and Human Rights Commission took the decision in March 2020 to suspend enforcement of the gender pay gap deadlines for this reporting year (2019/20).
-However, it is felt that in the interests of transparency that the NTW (0 umbria 1021 Solutions would still report this information in line with previous years.
+It should be noted that due to the Coronavirus outbreak, the Government Equalities Office and the Equality and Human Rights Commission took the decision in March 2020 to suspend enforcement of the gender pay gap deadlines for 46.
+(2019/20).
+However, it is felt that in the interests of 19.
+Solutions would still report this info